How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Introduction

-Existing theory for consistent estimation of the variance in settings with nuisance parameters includes the following.
-For longitudinal studies analyzed with Inverse Probabillity of Censoring Weighting, \cite{RR95} provided variance estimates.
-For Inverse Probability of Treatment Weighting for point treatment, \cite{lunceford2004stratification} provided variance estimates. \cite{lunceford2004stratification} notice that estimating the nuisance parameters does not affect the variance for the doubly robust alternative of \cite{RRZ94} (also described in \citeauthor{Bang} \citeyear{Bang}).
-For continuous-time Structural Nested Models, \cite{ASarx} provided variance estimates. \cite{Hajage} developed variance estimation for a propensity score weighted marginal hazard ratio, depending on treated/untreated at baseline, using an influence function linearization technique. \cite{shu2020variance} developed an asymptotically equivalent closed form correction to the sandwich estimator in the same setting, and proved that without this correction, the sandwich estimator is conservative. \cite{Austin} carried out simulation studies in the same setting and showed that the sandwich estimator, also described in \cite{Joffe2004model}, can also be conservative in practice.
+Various researchers have worked on variance estimation for a propensity score-weighted marginal hazard ratio depending on treated/untreated at baseline. \cite{Hajage} used an influence function linearization technique. \cite{shu2021variance} developed an asymptotically equivalent closed form correction to the sandwich estimator in this setting, and proved that without this correction, the sandwich estimator is conservative. \cite{Austin} carried out simulation studies in this setting and showed that the sandwich estimator, also described in \cite{Joffe2004model}, can also be conservative in practice.

-The current paper includes all settings with independent, identically distributed observations, and is fully general for estimation in the presence of nuisance parameters $\theta^*$ estimated by solving (partial) score equations.
+Inverse Probability Weighting, Marginal Structural Models, and Structural Nested Models can all be shown to be based on estimating equations that would be unbiased were the nuisance parameter $\theta$ known.
+The current paper includes all settings with independent, identically distributed observations where the parameter of interest $\psi$ is estimated based on estimating equations that would be unbiased were the nuisance parameter $\theta$ known, and where $\theta$ is estimated by solving unbiased estimating equations.
+We consider as a special and fairly common case settings where $\theta$ is estimated by solving (partial) score equations and $\psi$ does not depend on $\theta$.
+Causal inference includes many such settings: often, the propensity scores (that is, the probabilities of treatment given baseline covariates, or the probabilities of a time-dependent treatment given the past) are modeled with (pooled) logistic regression depending on a nuisance parameter $\theta$. $\theta$ is then estimated with standard software, which solves (partial) score equations.

-For longitudinal studies analyzed with Inverse Probabillity of Censoring Weighting, our variance derivations lead to the same results as in \cite{RR95}.
+For longitudinal studies analyzed with Inverse Probability of Censoring Weighting, our variance derivations lead to the same results as in \cite{RR95}.
 For Inverse Probability of Treatment Weighting for point treatment, our variance derivations lead to the same results as in \cite{lunceford2004stratification}.
+We thus generalize these results to many other estimation settings with nuisance parameters.